nchristiny/nchristiny.github.io/_posts/2018-08-20-12-or-so-must-read-newsletters-for-web-developers.md

 In my humble opinion these are the top newsletters out today that concern web development and software/hardware tech.<!-- more --> This list is a mix of development and design, software and hardware, news articles, tutorials, and blog posts.

 The usual caveat that the Web is in a constant state of partial failure and is scattered with many defunct newsletters.
 [Natural law](https://en.wikipedia.org/wiki/Link_rot) states that this list of links will quickly become out of date.
-Let me know any suggestions via email or Twitter.
+Let me know any suggestions via email.

 - [Hacker Newsletter](https://www.hackernewsletter.com/) Hacker News, condensed.
 Essential information and monthly job boards too.
 - [CSS Animation Weekly](https://cssanimation.rocks/weekly/) All about CSS Animation.